Sea Cabins on the Ocean condo guide in Isle of Palms

 One layout, every unit

 Sea Cabins is one of the simplest condo complexes on the island.
-Every apartment is a 1BR/1BA layout at ~490 sqft.
-The gross area including the balcony and utility space is ~560 sqft.
+Every unit is a 1BR/1BA layout at ~490 sqft interior.
+The gross area is ~560 sqft including the balcony and utility space.

 The layout: enter from the open walkway into a foyer with closet and shelf areas.
 Built-in bunk beds line the hallway.
 A utility room houses the water heater and AC handler.
 The bedroom and bathroom are at one end, with the combined living/dining/kitchen area opening to a private ocean-facing balcony at the other.